Office Timeline – free timeline maker

 Introduction

-You've seen this pattern a hundred times: a team starts with a simple list in Slack, Google Docs, or someone's email inbox.
-"Build the dashboard," "finalize copy," "test on mobile."
-Tasks pile up, and suddenly nobody knows which tasks are due today, who owns what, or if the whole thing is even on track.
+You've seen this pattern before: a team starts with a simple list in Slack, Google Docs, or someone's email inbox.
+"Build the dashboard."
+"Finalize copy."
+"Test on mobile."
+Tasks pile up, and within a week nobody knows which tasks are due today, who owns what, or whether the project is on track.

 No timeline visibility.
 Without clear dates, you don't know when anything happens.
 "Do the testing" is useless until it's anchored to a date.
 Without dates, there's no sense of urgency, no way to sequence work, and no baseline for tracking progress.